 The stars of this episode survive in the arena of the Zambezi escarpment, Mana Pools.
 Renowned as one of the least developed national parks in Southern Africa, almost 70% of the park is only traversable by foot.
 An explorers paradise.
 By being able to walk in a big game national park, the barriers between you and nature are removed, it truly is one of the most engaging ways to experience wilderness and wildlife.
 The beloved painted wolves, or wild dogs as they are known, fight daily for their place within this ecosystem.

 To follow in the traces of Sir David Attenborough, we have opportunities for you to track and walk alongside them.
-We have come up with a 'Meet the wild dogs' itinerary specifically designed around the unique experience of tracking these fascinating creatures.
 Sign up for our newsletter, at the bottom of this page, to hear all updates about the wild dogs and tours.